A Distance Covariance-based Estimator: Asymptotic Theory

-\subsection{Regularity Conditions}
+\subsection{Regularity conditions}

-Two sets of regularity conditions are imposed to guarantee the consistency of the MDep estimator $ \hat{\bm{\theta}}_n $.
-The first set comprises sampling, smoothing, and dominance conditions which ensure that the difference between the normalised minimand and its expectation converges to zero uniformly in $ \bm{\theta} $.
-These are stated below as assumptions \ref{Ass:Consistency}\Cref{Ass:Indep_ui}-\ref{Ass:Consistency}\ref{Ass:Compact_Theta}.
+Two sets of regularity conditions imposed in the paper guarantee the consistency of the MDep estimator $ \widehat{\theta}_n $.
+The first set outlined in the following comprises smoothing and dominance conditions, ensuring that the difference between the normalised minimand and its expectation converges to zero uniformly in $ \theta \in \Theta $.